Module 7: Infectious Disease

 Inquiry Question 2: How does a plant or animal respond to infection?

-A focused answer to the HSC Biology Module 7 dot point on adaptive (specific) immunity.
-Covers B cells and antibodies (humoral), T cells (cell-mediated), antigen presentation, clonal selection, memory cells, primary and secondary responses.
+A focused HSC Biology Module 7 answer on adaptive (specific) immunity, the third line of defence.
+Covers humoral immunity (B cells, plasma cells, antibodies), cell-mediated immunity (helper and cytotoxic T cells), antigens and MHC antigen presentation, clonal selection, memory cells, and the primary versus secondary response.

 A focused answer to the HSC Biology Module 7 dot point on innate (non-specific) immunity in animals.
 Covers the first line of defence (skin, mucous membranes, chemical barriers), the second line (phagocytosis, inflammation, natural killer cells, fever), and how these set up the adaptive response.

 A focused answer to the HSC Biology Module 7 dot point on plant defences.
-Covers the waxy cuticle, bark, stomatal closure, callose deposition, phytoalexins and the hypersensitive response, with a named Australian example (eucalypts and Phytophthora cinnamomi).
+Covers the waxy cuticle, bark, stomatal closure, callose deposition, phytoalexins and the hypersensitive response, with a named Australian example (jarrah and Phytophthora cinnamomi).

 Inquiry Question 1: How are diseases transmitted?